 Editor comment: As stated above, the transcript above was not found in the court documents, only the two bills from officials involved in the Chenango County trial of Joseph Smith at South Bainbridge in 1826 were found and exist today.
 This seems to confirm that a court of some kind took place but does not necessarily confirm that the above transcript is accurate.
 As stated above, the transcript originally came from the niece of Judge Neely, the official in the Joseph Smith case.
 She claimed to have torn the transcript from Judge Neely's docket book and took it to Utah in 1880s.
 It was published on three occasions (Fraser's Magazine 1873, Mormons 1883 and Utah Christian Advocate 1886).
 The original transcript was lost some time after it was published.
 LDS defenders argued for the next century that there never was a trial and questioned the authenticity of the transcript.
 Dan Vogel's videos on the 1826 trial (referenced below) go into much further detail in helping determine the validity of the transcript.

 What is particularly noteworthy about this incident is the timing of the charges.
 These documents indicate that Joseph was involved in treasure seeking with a seer stone for profit after he received the First Vision but before he translated the Book of Mormon.
-This puts Joseph in a new light.
-It would seem that his belief in magic and seer stones was perhaps motivated more by profit and superstition rather than a sincere desire to bring forth the restoration.
-It would be very unlikely that the chosen prophet of the restoration would engage in such activities after conversing with Heavenly Father and Jesus Christ as well as the Angel Moroni.
+Why would the chosen prophet of the restoration engage in such activities after conversing with Heavenly Father and Jesus Christ as well as the Angel Moroni?
 Would he really be doing such activities a year before he dug up the golden plates, after he had met with the angel Moroni for each of the prior three years?

 Note: A copy of the official court records (the two bills) was donated to the LDS Church in 2005.
-It can be viewed here: http://www.utlm.org/onlinebooks/changech4.htm
+They, along with other documents concerning the trial, can be viewed here: http://www.fullerconsideration.com/sources.php?cat=GP-T26

 Critic's Comment: Joseph never found any treasure for the men that hired him to find treasure using his seer stones.
 However, he was able to convince them he had the ability by describing things on Josiah Stowel's property such as his house, outhouses and a painted tree.
 Obviously, he could have found out about these things without having special abilities.
 Also, it's very easy to plant a tail feather to prove he could 'see' distant things in his stone.
 When it came to treasure, he would always seem to have an excuse as to why they couldn't find the treasure even though he saw it in his stone.
 Often Joseph would say that the treasure kept sinking further into the ground as they dug or that the spirits of dead Indians were guarding the treasure and wouldn't let anyone have it.

-Most LDS are not aware as to what extent Joseph was involved in treasure-seeking activities involving seer stones in a similar manner in which he brought forth the Book of Mormon.
+Most Mormons are not aware to what extent Joseph was involved in treasure-seeking activities using seer stones (a divination practice called scrying) in a similar manner in which he brought forth the Book of Mormon.
 The references given below go into much further depth on Joseph and his family's involvement in these kinds of activities which may cast some doubt on Joseph's story of the coming forth of the Book of Mormon.

 Editor Comment: Most LDS defenders accept that a court trial did take place in 1826 and that the records uncovered are authentic but dispute the significance of the trial.
 Here is a reference on the LDS Church web site verifying that a trial did take place.
 From Highlights in the Prophet's Life on LDS.org:

-Also from another LDS apologist that acknowledges the evidence for the 1826 trial but disputes the significance of it.
+Another LDS apologist acknowledges the evidence for the 1826 trial but disputes the significance of it.
 Here's the conclusion from pro LDS defender Brandon U. Hansen: